spacetelescope/bsync/README.md

 Think rsync for Box

+Can handle large files with chunked upload support

 Right now, this only syncs your folder to Box and not Box to your folder

 ## Install